-Posttraumatic Stress Disorder (PTSD) is an anxiety disorder developed by some people who have been exposed to an event that threatened serious harm or death.
-It can present with sleep disturbance, irritability and angry outbursts, avoidance of places or events that are reminders, recurrent dreams about the event, intense reactions to reminders of the event and can lead to relationship issues and isolation.
-This was initially noticed primarily in veterans however can affect anyone at any age, generally affecting approximately 12.5% of the population in primary care.
+Posttraumatic Stress Disorder (PTSD) is a Trauma and Stressor - Related Disorder developed by some people who have been exposed to one or more occurrences of actual or threatened death, serious injury, or sexual violence.
+PTSD can present with sleep disturbance, irritability and angry outbursts, avoidance of places or events that are reminders, recurrent dreams about the event, intense reactions to reminders of the event and can lead to relationship issues and isolation.
+This was initially noticed primarily in veterans, however, can affect anyone at any age, generally affecting approximately 12.5% of the population in primary care.
 Younger children can present differently, exhibiting symptoms such as wetting the bed after toilet training, regressions in speech, reenacting the event during playtime and being atypically clingy to parents and other adults.
 Symptoms typically arise within 3 months of the event occurrence but can be delayed.

 Medication and psychotherapies are the primary forms of treatment for PTSD and often the primary care provider (PCP) is the first professional that people talk to about these symptoms arising.
-If you have a patient who needs screening for PTSD, the National Center for PTSD offers this five-question screening tool: <a href="Ptyle="Ptyle-ptyl
+If you have a patient who needs screening for PTSD, the National Center for PTSD offers this five question screening tool: <a href="Ptyle="Ptyle-ptyl

-Additionally, the American Psychological Association provides information for patients and families that can help them understand what they are going through available HERE
+Additionally, the American Psychological Association provides information for patients and families that can help them understand what they are going through available HERE.